bohdankoshyrets/ios-tasks-ui-tests/TaskDescription.md

 - 'Sort by Name' button can change the state of the tasks (from not completed to completed)
 - 'Sort by Name' button can incorrectly sort tasks by name
-- 'Complete All' button can make tasks only change text to grey out without changing the checkmark
+- 'Complete All' button can make tasks only change text to greyed out without changing the checkmark
 - Checking all tasks manually does not make 'Complete All' button change its name to Cancel All and vice versa
 - 'Complete All' button can sometimes not change to the 'Cancel All' button
 - Checking a task can sometimes trigger a completion of a different (previous?) incomplete task or uncheck an already completed task

 - In Dark mode some task titles are illegible

-add envvars to email/password
--
+- In Dark mode unchecked checkmarks are not visible